 Online language learning schools like Verbling and iTalki are also beneficial.
 These online platforms pair you with online Urdu Tutors through video conferences or calls.

-- Urdu is a member of the Indl-Aryan Family.
+1. Urdu is a member of the Indo-Aryan Family.
 Other languages included here are Gujarati, Punjabi, and Hindi.
-Therefore it and these languages have a lot in common linguistically.
+Therefore, it and these languages have a lot in common linguistically.

-- Bollywood frequently uses the Urdu language.
-The music lyrics frequently implement the poetic Urdu language that increases the emotional impact of the songs.
+3. Bollywood frequently uses the Urdu language.
+The music lyrics often implement the poetic Urdu language that increases the emotional impact of the songs.

-- There are several dialects of Urdu and they all have a distinctive accent.
+4. There are several dialects of Urdu, and they all have distinctive accents.
 These several dialects reflect the regional variation of the language.

-- The origin of the name of the language itself goes back to the Turkish word called ‘Orda.’
-At the same time, Urdu’s vocabulary has 99% Sanskrit and Prakrit Vocabulary.
+5. The origin of the name of the language itself goes back to the Turkish word called ‘Orda.’
+At the same time, Urdu’s vocabulary has a significant portion of its etymology in Sanskrit and Prakrit, with estimates of around 75%, according to lexicographer Syed Ahmad Dehlavi.

 Regular practice is essential for language learning since it allows students to develop skills and advance steadily.